manumartinz/manumartinz/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.

-- 🎓 &nbsp; Studying Frontend Development at <a href="https://www.coderhouse.com/" target="_blank">Coderhouse</a> and Software Development.
+- 🎓 &nbsp; Studying Frontend Development and Software Development.

 - 🌱 &nbsp; Learning about Web Design.

-- 🎵 &nbsp; I love music VERY much.

 - 🌎 &nbsp; I am from Argentina, Córdoba.